google-deepmind/dm_env_rpc/docs/v1/appendix.md

 are advised to consider performance impacts of whatever choice they make, as rendering time often dominates the runtime of many environments.

+### Per-element Min/Max Ranges {#per-element-ranges}

+When defining actions for an environment, it's desirable to provide users with the range of valid values that can be sent. `TensorSpec`s support this by providing min and max range fields, which can either be defined as a single scalar (see [broadcastable](overview.md#broadcastable)) for all elements in a `Tensor`, or each element can have their own range defined.

+For the vast majority of actions, we strongly encourage a single range only should be defined.
+When users start defining per-element ranges, this is typically indicative of the action being a combination of several, distinct actions.
+By slicing the action into separate actions, there's also the benefit of providing a more descriptive name, as well as making it easier for clients to easily compose their own action spaces.

+There are some examples where it may be desirable to not split the action.
+For example, imagine an `ABSOLUTE_MOUSE_XY` action.
+This would have two elements (one for the `X` and `Y` positions respectively), but would likely have different ranges based on the width and height of the screen.
+Splitting the action would mean agents could send only the `X` or `Y` action without the other, which might not be valid.

 ### Documentation

 Actions and observations can be self-documenting, in the sense that their